Frequently Asked Questions

 Will vaccines be required for everyone in the building?
 The University of California has released its SARS-CoV-2 vaccine policy.
 In accordance with this policy, all students who plan to attend UCDC are required to be fully vaccinated (including boosters), with allowable exceptions.
 Proof of vaccination (or application for an exemption) must be provided to the relevant office on your home campus no later than two weeks before UCDC move-in.

 What happens if someone in the UCDC building tests positive for COVID-19?
-All potentially exposed parties will be notified and contact tracing will occur.
 Students who test positive may be moved to a quarantine/isolation space in the building.
 A protocol will be distributed for meals and managing your internship and class commitments.
 Details about the protocol for students who test positive for COVID-19 can be found here.

 How can I stay up to date on national and DC COVID information?
 We use the following websites for regular information about COVID health and safety recommendations and requirements.
 Please check them frequently for updates.